 Step 3.
 Access PostgreSQL command prompt.

-After installing PostgreSQL database server, by default it creates a user ‘postgres’ with role ‘postgres’.
+After installing the PostgreSQL database server, by default, it creates a user ‘postgres’ with role ‘postgres’.
 It also creates a system account with the same name ‘postgres’.
 So to connect to postgres server, log in to your system as user postgres and connect database:

 Create a new user and database: